 But he said his company would start looking for new solutions when customers had clearly unmet needs that it couldn’t satisfy with its existing products.
 Said another way, it was time to find a new vendor when defending the technology of its current vendors’ products no longer made sense.
 All vendors’ product lines cover a range of use cases or certain segments of the overall market.
 They also have “sweet spot” use cases that they handle really well, and the opposite, which I like to call “flat spots” (think of the bottom of a melon).
 These are the use cases their technology doesn’t cover well.

 All VARs (and most customers) are aware that most vendors will exaggerate their range to some extent and tend to ignore their flat spots, which can become more pronounced as a technology gets older.
+One of the primary value propositions that customers rely on VARs to provide is knowing these flat spots and having the independence to say so, and then to recommend an alternative when it’s appropriate.

 From the VAR’s perspective, promoting products that aren’t as strong a fit for an application is a good way to lose a deal because they can be fairly certain that another VAR will bring in a better solution.
 This is the scenario mentioned above that prompts VARs to look for a new vendor.